BoutachdatAmine/Eatee/README.md

 # Eatee - Full project
 ## Mobile Application
 ### About
-This folder contains the mobile app part of the project.

 ### Technology
 We used Android Studio to create the android app.

-When you make an android app in Android Studio, you get the choice of which API level you want to use.
-The higher the level, the newer the API is and the more features it has.
-However, less android phones will be able to run the app.
-For example: if the app uses API level 16, the app can be used by 99.8% of the android phones, while API level 30 (the newest one) can only be run on less than 1% of android phones.

 We chose for API level 30 so that we can use the most recent features.
-Even if the app would actually be rolled out to the public, the API level can easily be changed to API level 16 without a lot of problems.
+Even if the app would actually be rolled out to the public, the API level can easily be changed to API level 16 without any problems.

 ### Features
 - See the menu of the day